heyunwang1/dvrk-continuum/README.md

 ## Installation

-Detailed instructions on how to install and set up the modified project, including any additional requirements or dependencies, can be found in [INSTALLATION.md](INSTALLATION.md).
+Detailed instructions on how to install and set up the modified project, including any additional requirements or dependencies, can be found in `https://github.com/jhu-dvrk/sawIntuitiveResearchKit/wiki/FirstSteps`.

-## Usage

-Explain how to use the modified project, including any necessary commands, parameters, or example code.
-More details can be found in [USAGE.md](USAGE.md).

-## Contributing

-We welcome contributions to this project.
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.

 ## License

 This project is licensed under the same terms as the original sawIntuitiveResearchKit repository.
 See [LICENSE](LICENSE) for more information.

-## Code of Conduct

-Please note that this project is released with a [Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project, you agree to abide by its terms.